 Sugar Free Low Carb KETO Tiramisu.
-The best dessert in the world!
+Forget the rest, this is THE BEST!
 3g carbs per portion.
 Jamie Oliver would be impressed!

 No humble pie for me today, ladies and gents!!!
 I present you THE.
 BEST.
 TIRAMISU.
 EVER!
 And you’ll have 9 servings in total!!!!

 I am usually sceptical of recipes claiming to be the best when I come across them on magazines or internet.
 The best is, after all, a very subjective adjective.
 Everyone has different tastes, what is good to you may be rubbish to me, what is great to you might taste mediocre to me, what someone might refer to as the best, may be a bit bland, or too sweet, or too salty, or too spicy for someone else.
 Even MasterChef presenters and food critics sometimes have opposing views about some of the contestants’ dishes, so how can I make this outrageous claim about my sugar free low carb keto Tiramisu?